system-zero/system-zero/data/docs/zs.md

       '\t'  :
       DOWN  : next item (if it is the last item, this is the first item)
         UP  : prev item (if it is the first item, this is the last item)
+      RIGHT : display the last segment of the current (longer than available columns) item
+      LEFT  : always go to the first byte of the current item
-      HOME  : focused to the first item
+      HOME  : set current item to be the first item of the list
-      END   : focused to the last item
+      END   : set current item to be the last item  of the list
       CTRL-f   :
       PAGE_DOWN: scrolls one page down
       CTRL-b   :